NCHS-Software-Engineering/Css-SlideCentral/README.md

                                     | calendarTimeOfDay  |

 All sql values can be inputted in the activity form
-* activityType can be 3 different kinds of events (
+* activityType can be 3 different kinds of events (School Sports, Club Meetings, School Events)
 * activityDate is the date of the activity
 * slideshowStartDate and slideshowEndDate are the dates that will be displayed in the slideshow
 * activityName is the title of the activity being submitted